-Potential options to address the initiative include high-capacity freight connections and potential intermodal facilities to improve freight connectivity between Western Sydney and the Sydney Metropolitan Freight Network.
+Potential options to address the proposal include high-capacity freight connections and potential intermodal facilities to improve freight connectivity between Western Sydney and the Sydney Metropolitan Freight Network.

-The initiative aims to reduce growth in truck movements on the Sydney road network and reduce delays to freight trains on the main Western Line, where passenger trains have priority.
+The proposal aims to reduce growth in truck movements on the Sydney road network and reduce delays to freight trains on the main Western Line, where passenger trains have priority.

 Proponent to develop potential investment options (Stage 2 of Infrastructure Australia’s Assessment Framework).